wjase/mwweb/README.md

 # adding images

- 1. Copy image into img folder for correct page eg lamella
+ 1. Copy image into img folder for correct page eg gallery
  2. Make sure file name ends in ```_lg```
  3. Run script to scale images.
 (See below)
  4. Update gallery.yml with info on file.
 Note: Make sure hyphens and all new details line up exactly with previous details, leaving 2 spaces of indent.
 Copy a section as below, from the beginning of the line.